Skip to content

 How you’re assessed

-You will be assessed via a range of methods including coursework and presentations.
+You will be assessed via a portfolio of work.

 Campus and facilities